See also, Windows Device Monitoring and Management.

 - Exit the Component Services utility.

-- From the Windows Start menu, select Run…, and in the window that opens, type
+- Go to the Windows Start menu select Run.
+In the window that opens, in the Open: field type

-- In the properties panel, click on the “Security” tab.
+- In the properties panel select the Security tab.

-- Click on the Security button at the bottom right of the window.
+- Select Security at the bottom right of the window.
 This edits the security settings for the root WMI namespace.

-- You’ll now see a window that has the security settings for WMI for this machine.
-Click Advanced.
+- You now see a window that has the security settings for WMI for this machine.
+Select Advanced.

-- Click OK to save the new permissions.
+- Select OK to save the new permissions.

-- Click OK again to exit the security properties.
+- Select OK again to exit the security properties.